ZackTanCZ/What_is_OCR/EasyOCR_ReadME.md

 list_of_image =  glob.glob(r'ab_*.jpg')
   ```

-With the above code, filenames starting with the prefix "ab_" are selected
+Using the above line of code, filenames starting with the prefix "ab_" are selected as Auto-Battle screenshots have a prefix of "ab_"
 </details>